 Aya xx

 You can also make small lemon meringue tartlets using the same recipe.
-I love making smaller versions for parties, catering events, afternoon tea, and more.
+I love making mini tarts for parties, catering events, afternoon tea, and more.

 I made these mini lemon meringue tarts for Rei's 7th birthday party!🥳